cloudkick/whiskey/README.md

 Changes
 =======

+* in development:
+  * When reporting the test results print the whole path to the test file instead of just a file name

 * 17.05.2011 - v0.3.3:
   * Make test object a function and allow users to directly call this function to signal end of the test